sass/sass/proposal/package-importer.md

 We could use the `~` popularized by Webpack's `load-sass` format, but this has been deprecated since 2021.
 In addition, since this creates a URL that is syntactically a relative URL, it does not make it clear to the implementation or the reader where to find the file.

 While the Dart Sass implementation allows for the use of the `package:` url scheme, a similar standard doesn't exist in Node.
-We choose the `pkg:` url scheme as it is clearly communicates to both the user and compiler, and does not have known conflicts in the ecosystem.
+We chose the `pkg:` url scheme as it clearly communicates to both the user and compiler, and does not have known conflicts in the ecosystem.

 The `pkg` scheme will not be supported in the browser version of Dart Sass.
 To support a similar functionality, a user would need to ensure that files are